'Our hearts are full': Dog who attacked vet returned to family after verdict

 "Our hearts are full and we can finally have peace after so long," he told Open Justice.

-The 2-year-old Rottweiler was released from the Tauranga Pound on Tuesday afternoon after his owner, Helen Fraser, was cleared of responsibility for the attack in a reserved judgement released earlier the same day.
+The 2-year-old rottweiler was released from the Tauranga pound on Tuesday afternoon after his owner, Helen Fraser, was cleared of responsibility for the attack in a reserved judgment released earlier the same day.

 Fraser was charged with owning a dog causing injury in October after Chopper lunged at vet Liza Schneider, who was preparing to undertake a consultation for a desexing surgery.